Mary Sturge

-Mary Darby Sturge (16 October 1865 – 14 March 1925) was a British doctor, known for her pioneering work with alcoholism and championing the importance of preventative medical care.
+Mary Darby Sturge (16 October 1862 – 14 March 1925) was a British medical doctor, known for her pioneering work with alcoholism and championing the importance of preventative medical care.
 She is credited as being the second woman doctor in Birmingham and was President of the Medical Women's Federation from 1920 to 1922.

 Biography

 Sturge was born in Yardley, Birmingham, on 16 October 1862.
 Her parents were Sara and Wilson Sturge.
 She was known as Maida in her family where she was the eldest of ten children in prominent Quaker family in the city.
 Her grandfather, Charles Sturge, was mayor of Birmingham when she was born.

 In 1877, Sturge was in the opening class at Edgbaston High School for Girls, the first secondary school for girls in Birmingham.
 She was educated at the new Mason Science College, the forerunner of Birmingham University, when it opened in 1880, where she was one of the first four women students.
 She left to study medicine in 1886 at London University, which had opened to women in 1878.
 She qualified as a doctor at the London School of Medicine for Women in 1891.